Spencer-Sch/Calculator_2.0/README.md

 - Fixed issue with 'EquasionOutput' text flashing inbetween state renders when 'Calculate' was activated.
 Added a useTimeout() to delay the state evaluation.

 - Began setting up files and test files for equalsLogic, equalsHelperLogic.
 Going to attempt to build out equals and equalsHelper while using TDD.
 To be continued...

+Day 9

+- Divided the CalculatorButton component up into four more specific components (MiscButton, DisabledButton, NumberButton, OperatorButton) in order to keep each component/logic bundle more concise.